DiamondLightSource/tickit/docs/user/tutorials/create-a-device.rst

 ------------------------

 Now we have a device it is likely we want to interact with it.
 This can be achieved externally using adapters.
-A guide on how to do this can be found :doc:`here.<use-composed-adapter>`
+A guide on how to do this can be found :doc:`here.<use-command-adapter>`